-I'm a third year Medical student at UCL.
+I'm a current fourth year Medical student at UCL.
 As I am very familiar and experienced with the layout and approach required for both GCSE and A-level exams, I'd be able to pass on that specific information about exam technique and how to apply your conceptual understanding in the context of the exams to achieve the top grades, I also have a vast bank of very useful resources from my time at school that are all relevant which I can incorporate into our lessons and give you that extra edge.

 GCSEs - 10A*s (English Lang + Lit, Maths, Biology, Chemistry, Physics, French, History, Geography, Latin) 1A (Drama)